Equivariant K-theory and tangent spaces to Schubert varieties: Preliminaries

-\begin{lemma} Let $\Y$ be a $T$-stable closed subvariety of $V$.
+\begin{lemma} Let $\Y$ be a $T$-stable closed subscheme of $V$.
 Then $i_V^{*}[\co_\Y]_V\in \zring{\gP(V)}$. \end{lemma} \begin{proof} We adapt a method appearing in \cite{Ros:89}.
-Denote $\C[V]$ by $R$.
+Denote $\fld[V]$ by $R$.
 All modules in this proof will be $T$-stable $R$-modules, and all maps $T$-equivariant $R$-homomorphisms.

 Consider the projection